ribasco/ucgdisplay/README.md

     private void run() throws Exception {
         //SPI HW 4-Wire config for ST7920

-        //NOTE: On Raspberry Pi systems, pins can be automatically configured for hardware 		   capability (setting pin modes to ALT*).
+        //NOTE: On Raspberry Pi, pins can be automatically configured for hardware 		   capability (setting pin modes to ALT*).
         //For automatic configuration to work, pigpio needs to be installed on the system.

         //Pinout for Main SPI Peripheral